 Another thing that differentiates PhotoDirector 9 from Lightroom and Photoshop are the additional tools it throws in, in part to just make it stand apart and allow artists a new thing to play with.
 Specifically, the 360 Photo Editor, which works with 360-degree images which are now much easier to shoot.

 Removal tools like “Photo Merge” add frames and watermarks and PhotoDirector also has a people beautifier tool that is a more detailed version of what people do to portraits on Instagram.

 The Color Splash filter is also worth noting since it makes it quite easy to create a black and white image that is very selective in its darks and lights.

 While these are tools that most people probably won’t use very often, it’s still useful to have them and you can use them to make an otherwise basic photo into something wholly unique.

-Another extra tool by PhotoDirector 9 is the litte planet tool.
-See it in action here:
+Another extra tool by PhotoDirector 9 is the little planet tool.
+You can see it in action here.

 Photo Sharing and Storing Options

 There are some unique features on PhotoDirector 9 that comes to photo sharing and storing.
 All the photos that you work within PhotoDirector 9 can be shared via social networks, as long as they are compressed and exported correctly.

 Videos that you shoot on a smartphone can be imported, and frames from videos can be combined and made into a panorama photo or excellent stills.

 You can also create animated GIF files from your video clips or stills.